 Her grandfather, Ub Iwerks, was the original designer and co-creator of Mickey Mouse and multi-Academy Award winning visual effects pioneer.
 Her father, Don Iwerks, also an Academy Award winner for Technical Lifetime Achievement, was founder of the large format film company, Iwerks Entertainment, building large format systems in over 200 theaters around the world.

 Michael E. Tang

-Michael is a versatile producer with extensive experience filming in domestic and international locations throughout North America, Europe and Asia.
+Michael is a versatile producer with extensive experience filming in domestic and international locations throughout North America, Asia, the Middle East, and Europe.

 While working towards his dual degree in visual arts and history at the University of California, San Diego, Michael began his entertainment career in the film critics circle.
 His creative prose would ultimately earn him the San Diego Union Tribune's Young Critics Award.
 After graduating cum laude, he relocated to Los Angeles to collaborate with several commercial production companies.
 His complimentary interests in artistic craft and non-fiction material prompted him to enter the non-fiction scene.

 Since joining Iwerks & Co., Michael has helped oversee production on short and long form content across broadcast, cable, web, and new media platforms for Disney, Pixar, Hearst, GE, as well as The Academy of Motion Picture Arts and Sciences.

 Debra Shriver is a former newspaper journalist and is currently CCO at Hearst, one of the nation’s largest private diversified media and information companies.